The Reina-Valera Bible. Old Testament and New Testament.

 Matthew, Mark, Luke, John, Acts, Romans, I Corinthians, II Corinthians, Galatians, Ephesians, Philippians, Colossians, I Thessalonians, II Thessalonians, I Timothy, II Timothy, Titus, Philemon, Hebrews, James, I Peter, II Peter, I John, II John, III John, Judas, Apocalypse

 The Reina-Valera was widely disseminated during the Protestant Reformation of the sixteenth century.
-Today, the Reina-Valera (with several revisions through the years) is one of the most widely used Spanish Bibles by most of the Christian churches derived from the Reformation (including the Evangelical churches), as well as by other groups of Christian faith, such as the Seventh-day Adventist Church, The Church of Jesus Christ of Latter-day Saints, the International Gideons and other non-denominational Christians.
+Today, the Reina-Valera (with several revisions through the years) is one of the most widely used Spanish Bibles by most of the Christian churches derived from the Reformation (including the Evangelical churches), as well as by other groups of the Christian faith, such as the Seventh-day Adventist Church, The Church of Jesus Christ of Latter-day Saints, the International Gideons and other non-denominational Christians.

 Translation of Reina

 The translation of the Old Testament, as Casiodoro de Reina expressly states in his “Admonition of the interpreter of the sacred books to the reader”, was based on the Hebrew Masoretic text (Bomberg edition, 1525).
-As he considered that the Latin Vulgate had already fulfilled its role and contained errors and changes, he preferred to use as a secondary source the Latin translation of Sanctes Pagnino (Veteris et Novi Testamenti nova translatio, 1528), because “to the vote of all the learned in the Hebrew language is considered to be the purest that up to now there is “, correcting the Masoretic version whenever it departs from the Old Testament quotations in the New Testament.
+As he considered that the Latin Vulgate had already fulfilled its role and contained errors and changes, he preferred to use as a secondary source the Latin translation of Sanctes Pagnino (Veteris et Novi Testamenti nova translation, 1528), because “to the vote of all the learned in the Hebrew language is considered to be the purest that up to now there is “, correcting the Masoretic version whenever it departs from the Old Testament quotations in the New Testament.
 The Ferrara Bible (Abraham Usque and Yom-Tob Athias, 1553), a translation from Hebrew to Judeo-Spanish used by Sephardic Jews, was always on hand to solve the doubts.